estimated starting salary

 Working in HR is about much more than being a ‘people person’ (cliché cringe).
 It’s about recognising the value people bring to your business, and learning how to get the most out of them.
 Sometimes it can be hard to deal with difficult situations, and you can’t always be everyone’s friend, but I love it.
 You get to help contribute to the culture of the brand, and bring out the best in people – and it’s the people that really make a company.

 It is not a necessary requirement to have a degree to become a HR Advisor.
-However, it is recommended to have some qualifications specific to the industry.
+However, it is recommended to have some qualifications specific to the industry, with good examples including the CIPD Level 3 Certificate or the CIPD Level 5 Certificate.

 This CIPD Level 3 Foundation Certificate teaches all the fundamentals of Human Resource Practice, equiping you with the practical skills and knowledge needed to progress in the industry.
 Fully available online and no prerequisites.